rubocop/ruby-style-guide/README.md

     end
     ```

-* When assigning the result of a conditional expression to a variable, preserve the usual alignment of its branches.

-    ```Ruby
-    # bad - pretty convoluted
-    kind = case year
-    when 1850..1889 then 'Blues'
-    when 1890..1909 then 'Ragtime'
-    when 1910..1929 then 'New Orleans Jazz'
-    when 1930..1939 then 'Swing'
-    when 1940..1950 then 'Bebop'
-    else 'Jazz'
-    end

-    result = if some_cond
-      calc_something
-    else
-      calc_something_else
-    end

-    # good (and a bit more width efficient)
-    kind =
-      case year
-      when 1850..1889 then 'Blues'
-      when 1890..1909 then 'Ragtime'
-      when 1910..1929 then 'New Orleans Jazz'
-      when 1930..1939 then 'Swing'
-      when 1940..1950 then 'Bebop'
-      else 'Jazz'
-      end

-    result =
-      if some_cond
-        calc_something
-      else
-        calc_something_else
-      end
-    ```

-* Use empty lines between method definitions and also to break up a method into logical
+* Use empty lines between `def`s also to break up a method into logical
   paragraphs internally.

     ```Ruby